felixge/faster-than-c/README.md

 * try...catch is ok
 * big switch statements = bad
 * function calls are *really* cheap
-* buffering / concatinating buffers is ok
+* buffering / concatenating buffers is ok
 * eval is awesome

 Here is the eval example: